 Best Flour For Pasta

 I have only tested Cup4Cup gluten free flour to make homemade gluten free pasta.
-It worked well running through my gluten free pasta attachment for my standing mixer.
-If you want to give making pasta from scratch a try, you will love this Gluten Free Ravioli recipe.
+It worked well running through my standing mixer’s gluten-free pasta attachment.
+If you want to try making pasta from scratch, you will love this Gluten Free Ravioli recipe.

 Thank you so much for your kind words.
 I haven't seen any of the flour blends you have there, but if you notice grit, it probably has a lot of rice flour.
 Letting the batter sit for 20 minutes can help soften the grit.
 Cup4Cup works in yeast recipes that I have tried, it is funny their website says it doesn't.